 Bruce Katz and Jennifer Bradley

-Finding itself situated between two major metropolitan areas – Washington D.C. and Richmond, VA – Fredericksburg is rapidly growing in a manner that is reactionary.
+Finding itself situated between two major metropolitan areas – Washington D.C. and Richmond, VA – Fredericksburg is rapidly growing without much control over its city design.

-Just like many other historical cities, Fredericksburg has a unique relationship between the historic core and the more contemporary counterpart.
+Just like many other historical cities, Fredericksburg has a unique relationship between the historic core and its more contemporary counterpart.
 However, this relationship deteriorates as the town has expanded outwards.

 A question arises.

-Is there a way to design considering both history and future to progressing this city?
+Is there a way to design considering both history and future to progress this city?

-With this as a consideration, I strive to create an anchor connecting the fabric of the city to the western side while beginning a conversation about a future that would support growth that respects the history and environment of the City of Fredericksburg.
+With this as a consideration, I strived to create an anchor connecting the fabric of its historic downtown to its more contemporary counterpart while initiating a conversation about a future where its governing authority can support growth while respecting the history and environment of the City of Fredericksburg.

-More than an anchor, the project becomes a gateway connecting the urban fabric to the Rappahannock River while maintaining a space that has the flexibility to adapt for future re-use.
+More than an anchor, “The Bar” becomes a gateway connecting the urban fabric to the Rappahannock River while maintaining a space that has the flexibility to adapt for future re-use.

-However, this effort seeks to capture the quality of the environment that exists in downtown rather than to copy the language of the historic core.
+However, this design effort seeks to capture the quality of the environment that exists in Fredericksburg downtown rather than copying the language of the historic core.

-Fredericksburg in 1727 received an official charter from the House of Burgesses and named in honor of Frederick, Prince of Wales.
+In 1727, Fredericksburg received an official charter from the House of Burgesses and was named in honor of Frederick, Prince of Wales.

 As a meeting ground for patriots during of growing unrest that led up to the American Revolution, a number of notable political figures, many of whom were Revolutionary war heroes lived near here.
 Two emerged in Virginia during this period as founding fathers of the new nation, George Washington and James Monroe.

-After the war in 1781, Fredericksburg was officially incorporated as a town within the new Commonwealth of Virginia.
+After the war in 1781, Fredericksburg was officially incorporated as a township within the new Commonwealth of Virginia.

-Beginning this conversation suggests several questions or conditions that must be addressed:
+Beginning this conversation requires several questions or conditions that must be addressed:

-- How much change to the physical environment is need for the city and its inhabitants to create a cohesive civic life?
+- How much change to the physical environment is needed for the city and its inhabitants to create a cohesive civic life?